rlaugier/nifits/README.md

 The data standard shoudl be compatible with ground-based existing facilities and space-based instrument, with minimal

 * The `OI_ARRAY`. **A solution must be found for arbitrary motion of the array** as possible with space formation flying.
+  - I think some of this should already be possible in the OIFITS framework.
+Typically, each integration has its own UV-coordinates assigned to it because the Earth also rotates and the UV-coordinates evolve throughout a night.
+The thing that might be an issue is if the arrays move significantly within an individual integration.
+In that case, one would need to save the path of the motion, so that reduction/calibration algorithms can simulate the same path for e.g., model observables.
 * The `OI_TARGET`
 * The `OI_WAVELENGTH`
 * Data of the combiner complex amplitude transfer matrix as it is best definde by simulations or measured in calibration.
 This constitutes the *static part of the instrumental function*.